 What to wear to a photoshoot

-- Stick to solid, muted colors–earthy tones, muted gem tones, monochrome, beige, and taupe.
+- Stick to solid, muted colors–earthy tones, muted gem tones, monochrome, beige, and taupe are great examples.

 - Low contrast outfits (if your shirt is pure white, go for lighter color bottom pieces.)

 - Flatter your figure–don’t wear clothes that are entirely too tight or loose, or clothes that accentuate your insecurities.
-(It is not the photographer’s responsibility or desire to give you a new silhouette in photoshop for all of your photos.)
 Wear something you feel beautiful in.

 At this point you should have some idea of what to wear to a photoshoot, but you may still be wondering what my reasoning is for all of these pieces of advice.
 All of these suggestions are given for the same reason: to draw attention to your faces and not your clothing.
 The best clothing choices are the ones that don’t draw attention before your face.
 These aren’t guidelines to make your life harder or micromanage how you choose to appear.
 However, they are safe bets if you want your portraits to represent you or your family across time.
 Trust me, your portraits will be beautiful even if your clothes bore you.